dmouscher/nomic/rules-3.md

 - Can’t be harvested
 - Can’t have a capital on it
 - Can’t have units on it unless specified in a unit’s description

+## 402

+Fenris Wolf for his use of Weapons of Mass Production (WOMPs) is punished with the following:
+He has all of his Raw Material items set to zero.
+He is given a curse.

+For his spectacular abuse of Tacos he is awarded the following:
+He is given 1 AtomicTaco, which is an item that has no effect on the game.